 Dosa and Senior Citizen: When the rates are reduced

-Now, let’s take a situation where the interest rates offered by banks is 8% and the inflation stands 5%.
+Now, let’s take a situation where the interest rate offered by banks is 8% and the inflation stands at 5%.
 Here again, if the senior citizen buys masala dosas immediately he will receive 1666 dosas.
 But if he waits till the end of the year he will have Rs.
 108,000 and the masala dosa will be priced at Rs.
 63.

 At the end of the year, he will now be able to buy 1714 masala dosas.
 This shows that lower interests benefit the person when the inflation rates are under control and low.
 Adding testament to this theory Rajan has also stated that he is yet to meet an industrialist that doesn’t want the rates to be lowered.

 Generally, as investors when it comes to investing the most important factor we look at is the returns.
 But we may fail to notice other important factors which are also at play.
 Similarly here too the theory explains how inflation could be a silent killer if not considered as it reduces purchasing power.